lees19/cs6140final/README.md

 ![im0 125](https://github.com/lees19/cs6140final/assets/43870417/49c44849-50c6-44fa-bfc4-b29dc0fe0d49)
 ![im0 120](https://github.com/lees19/cs6140final/assets/43870417/779bf0a1-283a-4afb-b648-808e8a975c5a)

 After training the model above for 10 epochs and a model size of about 500k parameters, we obtained a best test loss of 0.55288 and a best test accuracy of 0.8922.
 From the generated images above, we see the model, even with only 10 epochs, is able to generate some decent images.

-There have been other attempts at [MNIST generation task](https://paperswithcode.com/sota/image-generation-on-mnist)
+## Discussion
+The loss of the small model and the accuracy are quite promising.
+A model with less than half a million parameters and only 10 epochs, this architecture clearly has a lot of potential for sequence modeling tasks.
+Indeed, in the original S4 paper, the S4 model does quite well, reaching SoTA in many different long range dependency tasks.
+The Annotated S4 paper also cites the [MNIST generation task](https://paperswithcode.com/sota/image-generation-on-mnist) in which S4 would easily be SoTA.

+## Conclusion
+In this project, I attempted to understand the inner workings of S4 and why it is efficient.
+I have also taken the annotated S4 implementation and cleaned up the code to specifically run with S4 and ran a small version of the model on the sequential MNIST dataset.
+I have used the model to generate some example images given a context of length 308.

 ## References